chyoon2/power-plant/README.md

 * No known bugs.

 ## Setup/Installation Requirements
-#### View Online
-Visit the GitHub Pages by clicking on the following link or by typing it in your web browser <url>

 #### View locally
 To clone this repository from your command line you will need [Git](https://git-scm.com/) installed.
 You will also need [Node.js and npm](https://nodejs.org/en/download/).